ISISComputingGroup/ibex_developers_manual/IOC-And-Device-Trouble-Shooting.md

 If this doesn't work check the moxa logging (see data over the moxa connection).
 If this doesn't work there is a device that can be plugged into a serial port to intercept all traffic.

+## It won't work in the IOC initially, but with no changes works after connecting to hyperterimnal

+If the IOC doesn't work on startup, but does after using hyperterminal, at a command prompt run a `mode com1` on the appropriate com port (example is for COM1) before and after running hyperterminal.
+If there is a change that isn't duplicated by starting the IOC, then there is possibly a setting missing in asyn.

 ## What is Passing between the IOC and the *Stream* Device

 It is possible to put stream into a debug mode where everything sent and received is written to the console.
 To do this simply add to you st.cmd file (defined on your aysn port) :